 In the Light of Cuyp

 The story of Dordrecht’s greatest painter is unique.
-Cuyp was a completely local artist in his day, who was virtually unknown outside his hometown.
-He lived and worked in Dordrecht all his life and the buyers of his landscapes almost all came from his birthplace.
+Cuyp was very much a local artist in his day, virtually unknown beyond his hometown.
+He lived and worked his entire life in Dordrecht and the buyers of his landscapes came almost exclusively from his birthplace.
 It was only after his death that he was discovered by English collectors and artists.
-From about 1750 a true Cuyp craze arose there.
-The British aristocracy was so fond of the sun-drenched landscapes that around 1800 no important work by Cuyp could be found in the Netherlands.
-A Cuyp was a must in the great English country houses.
+From around 1750 there was a veritable Cuyp mania in England.
+The British aristocracy were so captivated by Cuyp’s sun-drenched landscapes that by around 1800 there were no longer any important works by the Dutch master to be found in the Netherlands.
+A Cuyp was a must-have in the great English country house.

-In the light of Cuyp, many works by British artists such as Richard Wilson, Thomas Gainsborough, John Constable, J.M.W.
-Turner, Richard Parkes Bonington, Augustus Wall Callcott and John Crome.
-Two masterpieces by Cuyp from the English Royal Collection Trust have been generously lent by Queen Elizabeth II.
-Three landscapes by Cuyp from Woburn Abbey that had never been shown in the Netherlands have also temporarily returned to the city where they were made.
+In the Light of Cuyp will present many works by British artists including Richard Wilson, Thomas Gainsborough, John Constable, J.M.W.
+Turner, Richard Parkes Bonington, Augustus Wall Callcott and John Crome that have never before been shown in the Netherlands.